Beny-Maleki/Detoxifying-Text-Paradetox/README.md

 # Detoxifying-Text-Paradetox

+Using this project, you can generate alternatives which do not contain the hateful content of the input text!

 ### `text_detoxification.ipynb`
 This file consists of the code blocks that train a t5-small using instruction-finetuning for Hate Speech Modification.
 Instances of modification are taken from
 [ParaDetox dataset](https://github.com/s-nlp/paradetox).